gordillo-ramon/blog/content/post/2020-05_AWX_on_Kubernetes_with_ELK_to_create_reports/index.md

 We are exploring the solid line path, where awx sends through the external logger to ELK.

 # Installation

+First, we need to set up all the pieces.

 ## Kubernetes